 Monograph/Book - A work or piece of writing on a specific subject that is intended to be complete.

-Multimedia - An integration of other types of information, including textual, graphical, numeric, and in some cases, sound.
-Multimedia is primarily a mode of presentation of information rather than information itself.
+Multimedia - An integration of varied types of information, including textual, graphical, numeric, and in some cases, sound.
+Multimedia is primarily a mode of presentation rather than information itself.

 Numeric database - A database consisting primarily of statistics or other data, in contrast to bibliographic or full-text databases.
 Much U.S. census data is available in the form of numeric databases online.

 Numeric information - Information showing quantities, statistics, or other related data.

 OCLC - Online Computer Library Center is the primary bibliographic utility for sharing catalog records among libraries, as well as ILL services, in the United States.

 Open Access (OA) - 'Open access' or OA describes free online availability of digital content - especially relevant for peer reviewed and scholarly publications.

 Peer review / peer reviewed - The practice used in scholarly publishing, particularly in scholarly/research journals, of having experts in the discipline review and make recommendations about articles submitted for publication.
 See also Refereed journals.

 Periodical / Serial - A generic term for anything published periodically including magazines, journals, and newspapers.